Encourage FUNIX

 [ back to top of page ]

-Frigate+
+Frigate+ overview

 Frigate+ is the paid option for Frigate.
 For a subscription of $50 (payable via PayPal) per year, the main advantage of this version is the ability to use a custom model that refines detection by classifying true and false positives, and also provides access to community models.
 Through continuous learning, the custom model becomes increasingly accurate and requires fewer and fewer resources.